garden-io/garden/docs/guides/running-service-in-local-mode.md

 ## Introduction

-By configuring a Garden service in _local mode_, one can replace a target Kubernetes workload in a k8s cluster with a local service (i.e. an application running on your local machine).
+By configuring a Garden service in _local mode_, one can replace a target Kubernetes workload in a k8s cluster with a local app (i.e. an application running on your local machine).

 _Local mode_ feature is only supported by certain action types and providers.